Looking for the best TV headphones? Well, we have you covered right here with our top picks.

 For comfort, the headphones feature an over-ear fit, which also provides some noise isolation, too.
 The earcups are made of soft foam as well, which should be comfortable during long durations of watching.
 You also get a cushioned headband to match.

-Read more: Best noise-cancelling headphones under 100
+Read more: Best bone conduction headphones

 Phillips boasts the headphones can deliver high-resolution audio and "strong bass reproduction" through its 40mm drivers, making them suitable for watching shows as well as listening to music.

 Overall, if you're looking for a pair of wired headphones for watching TV, then these Philips headphones may be your answer.

 Here are some questions that you might encounter while you're hunting for the best budget TV headphones: